 That’s where her current job came into the picture.
-Through the recommendation of a friend, she was able to interview for a legal filing position at Condon and Forsyth, one of the biggest aviation law firms in the United States.
+Through the recommendation of a friend, she was able to interview for a legal filing position at the law firm, one of the biggest aviation law firms in the United States.
 It was only supposed to be a temporary job, something she’d do on the side for a few weeks over the summer.
 However, when the librarian at the firm passed away suddenly, that all changed; they asked her to stay on full-time as the librarian, and she agreed.
 Which, thirty years later, is a decision she doesn’t regret in the slightest.
 “There’s never a time when I truly know everything, and I have such a wonderful opportunity to learn about the world.”

 Learning.
 Something that, for far too many, comes to be increasingly taken for granted as the years go by, after our first captivating experiences in elementary school.
-In those days, we’re all eager to learn, to discover something new, to take in all the knowledge we possibly can in a day.
+In those days, we’re all eager to learn, to discover something new, to take in all the knowledge we possibly can in the span of a day.
 That’s the curiosity that sparks imagination – the fuel for innovation, the key to advancement.
-But in some people, this curiosity and eagerness to learn do not fade with time; rather, in many of the most successful and content people, it grows with time, leading to innovations that have the potential to benefit society as a whole.
+But in some people, this curiosity and eagerness to learn doesn’t fade with time; rather, in many of the most successful and content people, it grows with time, leading to innovations that have the potential to benefit society as a whole.
 It’s all part of the growth mindset, which keeps people engaged and passionate for as long as there are new things to learn.
-This is exactly what has kept my mom, Antonietta Supa, motivated throughout her life and what will continue to do so in the years to come.
+This is exactly what has kept my mom, Antonietta Supa, motivated throughout her life, and what will continue to do so in the years to come.
 In terms of her career, “I really wouldn’t have changed a thing,” she says.
 “But if I had one wish, I’d add an extra day in the week, so I could help out the attorneys more and have some more time to learn.”